harshilmiyani/harshilmiyani.github.io/README.md

 # react-native-step-by-step-process

-A simple and fully customizable React Native component that implements a progress stepper UI.
+A simple and fully customizable & fully adaptive UI with `Android`, `iOS`, `iPad` React Native component that implements a process steps UI.

+- Unlimitaed Stpes Support.
-- Each steps content is displayed inside of a customizable ScrollView.
+- Each steps content is displayed inside of a Stps view with lable.
-- Fully customizable buttons are displayed at the bottom of the component to move between steps.
+- Fully customizable buttons are displayed at the bottom of the component to navigate between steps.
+- Provided `useProcess` Hook will help to get & set current step indexs & more.
+- Constantly bug fixing and improvement supported & will support continuously.

 ## Installation